immersal/immersal-sdk-samples/README.md

 ## ContentPlacementSample
 Allows for dropping objects in the AR space.
 The locations are saved locally, but not persisted across devices.

+### Content.json

+Q: Oh noes!
+I ran ContentPlacementSample locally on the Unity Editor, and got a `content.json not found` error.

+A: Relax, the `content.json` is generated when the app is run on an Android or iOS device.

 ## NavigationSample
 An AR wayfinding example.